-This exhibition explores sound in William Hogarth’s art.
+This exhibition explored sound in William Hogarth’s art.

-Hogarth & the Art of Noise will reveal Hogarth’s innovative use of sound, introducing visitors to a previously unexplored but important aspect of his art, and further cementing his reputation as the 18th century’s most original artist.
+Hogarth & the Art of Noise revealed Hogarth’s innovative use of sound, introducing visitors to a previously unexplored but important aspect of his art, and further cementing his reputation as the 18th century’s most original artist.

-Using sound, wall-based interpretation, engravings, and a specially-commissioned immersive soundscape by acclaimed musician and producer Martyn Ware, the exhibition will reveal how Hogarth orchestrated the natural and man-made sounds of London, to depict the city in all its guises.
-Discover how the Foundling Hospital’s great artist-governor captured the vibrancy and complexity of contemporary 18th-century life and learn more about the context in which the Hospital was established.
+Using sound, wall-based interpretation, engravings, and a specially-commissioned immersive soundscape by acclaimed musician and producer Martyn Ware, the exhibition revealed how Hogarth orchestrated the natural and man-made sounds of London, to depict the city in all its guises.
+You could discover how the Foundling Hospital’s great artist-governor captured the vibrancy and complexity of contemporary 18th-century life and learn more about the context in which the Hospital was established.

-The exhibition is supported by The 1739 Club.
+The exhibition was supported by The 1739 Club.

 Martyn Ware formed The Human League in 1977.
 In 1980 he formed the production company/label British Electric Foundation and in the same year formed Heaven 17.
 Ware has written, performed and produced two Human League, five British Electric Foundation and nine Heaven 17 studio albums.
 In 2000 Ware founded Illustrious Co Ltd with Vince Clarke to explore the creative and commercial possibilities of their unique three-dimensional sound technology practice, in collaboration with fine artists, the performing arts and corporate clients around the world.
 He also lectures on music production, technology, and creativity.

-Complementing the exhibition there will be a display of new work by contemporary British artist, Nicola Bealing, A New Song (To An Old Tune).
+Complementing the exhibition there was a display of new work by contemporary British artist, Nicola Bealing, A New Song (To An Old Tune).